alibaba/graph-learn/docs/gsl_en.md

 ```

-Please note that the result of the branched query is complecated, and the result from branches are not in order.
-Therefore, we strongly recommend to use `each()` together with `alias()` introduced in the following section.
+Please note that the result from different sampling branches are not in order.
+Therefore, we strongly recommend to use `each()` together with `alias()` introduced in the next section.

 <a name="wHdJ3"></a>
 ### 2.2.3 alias

 `alias()` is used to label the name of the current SOURCE or STEP, which makes accessing the output results easier.
-In particular, when the query is long and we need to keep the results of each step, `alias()` is conveniet to access these results.
+In particular, when the query is long and we need to keep the results of each step, `alias()` is convenient to access these results.

 ```python
 def alias(name):